interledger/interledger.github.io/docs/markdown/glossary.md

 ## Prepare Phase

 The first phase of an ILP payment, in which the ILP packet is passed from the sender, via the router(s), to the receiver.
-Also, money is put on hold during this phase.
+This represents an intent to pay, so long as the Fulfillment is delivered before the expiry.

 ## Prepared